felangel/bloc/docs/flutterangulargithubsearch.md

 [search_result_error.dart](_snippets/flutter_angular_github_search/common/search_result_error.dart.md ':include')

-Our `GithubClient` is finished so next we'll move onto the `GithubCache` which will be responsible for [memoizing](https://en.wikipedia.org/wiki/Memoization) as a performance optimization.
+Our `GithubClient` is finished so next we'll move onto the `GithubCache`, which will be responsible for [memoizing](https://en.wikipedia.org/wiki/Memoization) as a performance optimization.

 ### Github Cache